KeirMcGlinn-Shaw/usb.places-download/README.md

 A guide to downloading this project and getting it running on your machine

 #### Downloading the app
-1. Download the zip file from this page (**Note:** you cannot download the zip from the mobile version of the GitHub website)
-2. Extract all the files from the zip.
-These should include:
-	1. This README file
-	2. A file called ```app-release.apk```
-3. Download the ```.apk``` file onto your Android Device or Android Virtual Device
+* Download the ```app-release.apk``` file from this page.
+Either download directly onto your phone or download onto your computer and move the file to you phone afterwards

 #### Running the app
-1. Run the ```app-release.apk``` file from your device.
+1. Run the ```app-release.apk``` file from your Android device.
 This will prompt you to install the actual app on your phone
 2. A new app should appear on your phone named usb.places.
 Run this and enjoy the app!

 ## Built with